GlebRazgar/Neurons/README.md

 # Neurons

-This repository contains implementations of various neuron models, ranging from simple to complex, all built from first principles.
+This repository contains various biophysical implementation of neurons, ranging from simple to complex, all built from first principles.
 The goal is to provide a resource for understanding the progressive complexity of computational neuroscience models.

 ## Repository Structure